Holden-B/CSE15-LAB-reports/index.md

 ## **4. Move files with `scp`**

-The command `scp` means **secure copy** and is used to copy a file from one computer to another.
+The command `scp` means **secure copy** and is used to copy a file from one computer to another securely (duh).

 ie. we could send a file from our personal machine to a remote access computer.
 For this example I will send the file `WhereAmI.java`

 To do this, you will need **2 Terminal Windows** in *VScode*
-- One terminal is the remote login you just did in step 2 and 3, you can leave this one alone for now
+- One terminal, ill call it **BOB** for now is the remote login you just did in step 2 and 3, you can ignore **BOB** for now
-- second, open a new terminal and go to the directory your file is located using the `cd`
+- Second, open a new terminal, we'll call him **JIM**
+- Go to the directory your file is located using the `cd` command on **JIM**
-- `WhereAmI.java` is located on my Desktop, so to get there I will enter the command:
+- `WhereAmI.java` is located on my Desktop on **JIM**
-- `cd desktop`
+- To get to that directory, I will enter`cd desktop`
+- Next, enter `scp WhereAmI.java` + `cs15lsp22XXX@ieng6.ucsd.edu`
+- (once again the XXX is personal to you)
+- You will then be prompted by `Password:` again, you get the gist
+- Once the transfer is complete go back to the **BOB terminal**
+- Input the `ls` command, you should see `WhereAmI.java`

+**Congrats champ, you just securely copied a file.
+Don't you feel special.**

+## **5. Setting up an SSH Key**

+Now, `SSH` is really cool yeah I know, but what about the password part? it kinda sucks and takes a while, especially if you have to do it everytime you share a file.
+Fortunatley theres a way around it.

+-